Peppisparrow/Using-LLM-to-gain-explenability-in-RecSys/README.md

-# Using-LLM-to-gain-explenability-in-RecSys
+# Using-LLM-to-gain-explainability-in-RecSys
-Thesis at the Politecnico di Milano.
-Objective: to achieve performance comparable to traditional RecSys, improving user satisfaction through explanations.
+**Thesis** at the Politecnico di Milano.

+**Objective:** to achieve performance comparable to traditional RecSys, improving user satisfaction through explanations.